 This agreement also involved Co-op Homes (South) Ltd, a United Kingdom registered housing provider and building management company in charge of affordable and social housing around London.
 Indeed, to allow the redevelopment project, social and affordable residential dwellings located on 1-3 Carnwath Road were identified for demolition.
 Each block contains eight apartments, homes to several families, with many of them being older persons and persons with disabilities, some of them having lived for more than 23 years in these buildings.
-On 9 April 2014, the Hammersmith and Fulham Council took a decision to dispose of the social rented dwellings at 1-3 Carnwath road and relocate Co-Op tenants on 5 Carnwath road.
-Tenants living at 1-3 Carnwath Road were allegedly not properly consulted by neither Co-op Homes (South) Ltd, nor Hammersmith and Fulham council, about the different redevelopment projects affecting their residential units.
+On 9 April 2014, the Hammersmith and Fulham Council took a decision to dispose of the social rented dwellings at 1-3 Carnwath Road were allegedly not properly consulted by neither Co-op Homes (South) Ltd, nor Hammersmith and Fulham council, about the different redevelopment projects affecting their residential units.

-On 19 December 2014, the Hammersmith and Fulham Council granted planning permission 2013/02870/FUL for the redevelopment of the area.
+On 19 December 2014, the Hammersmith and Fulham Council granted planning permission 2013/02870/FUL for the redevelopment of area.
 At the acceptance of the deal with London Newcastle and Royal London Asset Management, Co-op Homes (South) Ltd informed the tenants that they needed to vacate their apartments to allow for the implementation of this redevelopment project, otherwise legal measures would be taken against them.
 Following complaints of several residents of these affordable and social homes, the investment company London Newcastle and Royal London Asset Management suggested not to demolish the affected residential buildings and offered to build the project around them.
 This suggestion was accepted by most tenants.
 Co-op Homes (South) Ltd reportedly rejected this suggestion.

 In 2019, the redevelopment plan was amended and in 2020, a mixed-use planning consent granted by the Hammersmith and Fulham Council.
-London Newcastle and Royal London Asset Management subsequently exited the project, selling their stake to Cerberus Capital Management, L.P (Cerberus), a United States based private equity firm, and Rockwell Property Ltd, a United Kingdom based property developer, in February 2022.
+London Newcastle and Royal London Asset Management subsequently exited the project, selling their stake to Cerberus Capital Management, L.P (Cerberus), a United States based private equity firm, and Rockwell Property Ltd, as United Kingdom based property developer, in February 2022.